katefang/mei/README.md

 ### MVP

 1. The site will allow users to browse through beauty products by brands/categories.
-2. The site will render a different categories/brands page when clicked.
+2. The site will render different categories/brands page when clicked.
 3. The site will render a product page when a product is clicked.
 4. Users will be able search for products by name, brand, concern, etc...